zephyr-data-specs/GMNS/Specification/Lane.md

 The lane file allocates portions of the physical right-of-way that might be used for travel.
 It might be a travel lane, bike lane, or a parking lane.
 Lanes can be determined by examining a high-resolution aerial photo.
-Lanes only are included in road\_links; offroad\_links are assumed to have no lane controls or directionality.
-Lanes are uniquely identified in one of two ways:
+Lanes only are included in directed links; undirected links are assumed to have no lane controls or directionality.
+Lanes are uniquely identified by:

-If it is on a segment of a road\_link

-  - Associated segment

-  - Lane number

-If it is not on a segment of a road\_link (i.e., it traverses the entire link)

   - Associated link

   - Lane number

+If a lane is added, dropped, or changes properties along the link, those changes are recorded on the segment_link table.

 Lanes are numbered sequentially, starting at either the centerline (on a two-way street) or the left shoulder (on a one-way street or divided